JoshuaColicchio/ColicchioIntegration/README.md

 Describe inheritance and its benefits
 Develop code that makes use of polymorphism
 Use super and this to access objects and constructors
-Declare, instantiate, initialize and use a one-dimensional array
+Declare, instantiate, initialize and use a one-dimensional array - Main.java line 38
-Manually find the smallest value in an array
+Manually find the smallest value in an array - Main.java, method at line 219, calls at line 61
 Get a sum of the values in an array using an accumulator.
 Search an array and identify the index where a value was found.
 Create and use the enhanced for loop